DannyBen/rush-cli/README.md

-  clone     Clone a GitHub package repository remove    Remove a package repository from the configuration config    Show the configuration file get       Install a package info      Show information about a package list      Show packages in a repository or all repositories pull      Perform git pull on one or all repositories default   Set a default repository
+  clone     Clone a GitHub package repository remove    Remove a package repository from the configuration config    Show the configuration file get       Install a package (default) info      Show information about a package list      Show packages in one or all repositories pull      Perform git pull on one or all repositories push      Perform git push on one or all repositories default   Set a default repository

 ```